pandastrike/panda-confidential/API.md

 {key, verify} = confidential()

 do ->
-  # Receive signed message from person A.
+  # Receive signed data from person A.
-  msg = acceptIncomingSignedMessageFromA()
+  msg = acceptIncomingSignedDataFromA()
   publicKey = msg.publicKeys[0]

   # Lookup the public key for person A.
   referenceKey = lookupPublicKeyForA()

   if key.equal(publicKey, referenceKey)
-    # We're safe to verify and then use the message
+    # We're safe to verify and then use the data
     ....
   else
     # Uh oh.